dasmeta/helm/charts/base/README.md

     tag: 1.2.3
 ```

-# External secrets
+### External secrets
-This will produce external secrets which will ask secrets from store my-app-production.
+This will produce external secrets which will ask secrets from store `my-app-production`.
-Values in Secret Manager should be put in my-product/production/my-app matching secret1, secret2, secret2.
+Values in Secrets Manager should be put in `my-product/production/my-app` matching secret1, secret2, secret2.
 ```
 my-app-base:
   ...